gliderkite/wumpus/README.md

 ## Requirements
-In order to play the 15-puzzle you have to download and install [Python (3.X version)](https://www.python.org/downloads/).
+In order to play with Hunt the Wumpus you have to download and install [Python (3.X version)](https://www.python.org/downloads/).

 ## Launch the game